 • Faculty of Engineering Technology

 This increases the number of faculties from four (Business Economics, Medicine and Life Sciences, Law and Sciences) to six.

-Hasselt University establishes the School for Transportation Sciences and the Hasselt University School for Expert Education (UHasselt SEE).
+Hasselt University establishes the School of Transportation Sciences and the Hasselt University School for Expert Education (UHasselt SEE).

 The Faculty of Business Economics launches the business administration programme.